molily/molily.de/_posts/2019-02-03-testing-angular.md

 These properties and methods are internal, they are used only within the Component.
 Yet they need to be `public` so the template may access them.
 Angular compiles templates into TypeScript code, and TypeScript ensures that the template code only accesses public properties and methods.

-Many Angular testing tutorials conduct Component white box tests.
-How does such a test look like?
-In our `CounterComponent` black box test, we increment the count by simulating a click on the “+” button.
-A white box test would call the `increment` method directly:
+In our `CounterComponent` black box test, we increment the count by clicking on the “+” button.
+In contrast, many Angular testing tutorials conduct Component white box tests.
+They would call the `increment` method directly:

 ```typescript
 /* Not recommended! */